jeremytammik/tbc/README.md

 # tbc &ndash; The Building Coder blog source

-Source of [The Building Coder](http://thebuildingcoder.typepad.com) Revit API blog.
+Source and chronological index for [The Building Coder](http://thebuildingcoder.typepad.com) Revit API blog.

 The repository hosts all the HTML, CSS and markdown source text for The Building Coder.